HEPTACOM/HeptacomShopwarePlatformAdminOpenAuth/README.md

 | `object`    | non-empty       | `true` |
 | `null`      | `null`          | `false` |

+#### Pagination

+In case of larger responses, you might need to paginate through the results.
+When using an OData compatible endpoint, you can use the "Authenticated OData request" instead.
+If the validation result on the current result page is `false`, the next page will be automatically requested.

 ## Changes

 View the [CHANGELOG](./CHANGELOG.md) file attached to this project.